ENTR - Entrepreneurship

 ENTR 440.
 New Venture Feasibility Analysis (3).

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Focuses on identifying the sources of business opportunities, understanding industry characteristics that are more or less favorable for new ventures, generating business ideas, evaluating the feasibility of business ideas, and investigating appropriate business models prior to formal business plan development.
 Prerequisite: junior standing for nonbusiness students.

 ENTR 455.
 Entrepreneurial Finance (3).